Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Acura NSX are $1,884 a year with full coverage.
-Comprehensive costs around $434, collision insurance costs $832, and liability costs around $460.
-Liability-only insurance costs as low as $510 a year, and high-risk driver insurance costs around $4,100.
-Teenage drivers pay the highest rates at up to $6,830 a year.
+U.S. average insurance rates for an Acura NSX are $1,884 a year for full coverage.
+Comprehensive costs on average $434, collision costs $832, and liability is $460.
+Buying just liability costs around $510 a year, with insurance for high-risk drivers costing around $4,100.
+Teenage drivers pay the highest rates at $6,830 a year or more.

 Average premium for full coverage: $1,884

-Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all U.S. states and for all NSX models.
+Prices are based on $500 deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and for different NSX trim levels.

 Price Range from Low to High

-For the average 40-year-old driver, Acura NSX insurance prices range from as low as $510 for the bare minimum liability coverage to the much higher price of $4,100 for coverage for higher-risk drivers.
+For the average 40-year-old driver, Acura NSX insurance prices go from as low as $510 for liability-only coverage to a much higher rate of $4,100 for coverage for higher-risk drivers.

 Geographic Price Range

-Where you live can have significant affects on insurance rates.
-Areas with sparse population have a lower frequency of collision claims than densely populated cities.
-The example below illustrates the difference location can make on auto insurance rates.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Rural areas have a lower frequency of accident claims than densely populated cities.

-The ranges above demonstrate why everyone should compare prices for a specific zip code and risk profile, instead of using average rates.
+The ranges above show why anyone shopping for car insurance should compare rates quotes based on a specific location and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.